 3-month-old-wake-windows

-Knowing how long your baby should be awake is important, but it’s equally essential to make the most of their 3-month-old wake windows.
+Knowing how long your baby should be awake is important, but making the most of their 3-month-old wake windows is equally essential.
 Proper activities during their wake time will support their growth and keep them engaged.
 This section will guide you through the best wake window activities for 3-month-olds.

 What to Do with Your 3-Month-Old During Wake Windows

 During your baby’s 3-month-old wake windows, engage in simple activities to stimulate their development.
-This could include tummy time, gentle talking or singing, or showing them colorful objects.
-These activities help with motor skills, cognitive development, and emotional bonding.
-These wake window activities for 3-month-old babies are essential for their growth.
+These could include tummy time, gentle talking or singing, or showing them colorful objects.
+These activities help with motor skills, cognitive development, and emotional bonding, and they are essential for their growth.

 3-Month-Old Wake Windows Ideas

-Looking for more enriching wake window ideas for 3-month-olds?
+Looking for more enriching wake-and-play ideas for 3-month-olds?
 You can introduce soft toys for your baby to grab, provide rattles for sound stimulation, or engage in face-to-face interaction.
 These simple, sensory activities help your baby learn about the world around them, making the most of their awake time.

 What to Avoid During Wake Windows